-Below you can find details about how to create, test, launch and schedule your email campaigns.
+In this article can find details about how to create, test, schedule and launch your email campaigns.

 For details on how to create the email message itself, see: Email Content.